 An update in 2021 will bring full VRR capability to 120Hz VRR too, and Panasonic tells us that 4K resolution VRR will be announced at some point down the line.

-Panasonic is always a great TV brand for HDR format support, and we know the JZ2000 will get support for HDR10+ Adaptive, a new feature that enhances HDR10+ content by responding to the level of ambient light in the TV’s environment – much like Dolby Vision IQ, which launched in 2019 and is also found on Panasonic TVs.
+Panasonic has always been a great TV brand for HDR format support, and we know the JZ2000 will get support for HDR10+ Adaptive, which is a new feature that enhances HDR10+ content by responding to the level of ambient light in the TV’s environment – much like Dolby Vision IQ, which launched in 2019, and is also found on Panasonic TVs.

 Dolby Vision, HDR10+ and HLG will all be supported on every set in this guide, down to the JX800, while Dolby Atmos audio will stop at the JX850.

 We’re told to expect an overhaul to Panasonic's MyHomeScreen smart TV platform – a straightforward interface that may feel bare-bones to some and beautifully simplified to others – leaving its sixth iteration “much more intuitive and much more usable” than before.
 There will be support for major voice assistants (presumably Alexa and Google Assistant) baked in too.

 The JX800 LCD TV will be the first Panasonic TV to feature the Android TV operating system too, and we wouldn't be surprised for more of its sets to do so in the future.

 One exciting new feature is the ability to connect two devices over Bluetooth to the set, meaning you can pair two over-ear headphones, or perhaps a mouse for navigating the screen.

 In late 2021, we saw the belated arrival of Disney Plus on Panasonic TVs (2017 models onwards), which has only improved the offering on these screens.

 - Check out the best 65-inch TVs and best 75-inch TVs